Basra97/acit-2420/README.md

 In this tutorial, we will walk through the process of creating a remote server on DigitalOcean using the doctl command-line tool.
 We will utilize cloud-init to automate the initial configuration of the server, including user creation, package installation, and SSH key setup.

 ## Instructions

+The following instructions will guide you through the stages necessary for configuring the droplet with SSH keys and the doctl.

 ### Uploading Arch Linux Image